xiansakana/Obsidian-Study/interview/bq/Behavior-Questions.md

 - Who's the most successful recent hire and why / Who didn't succeed as a new hire and why
 - What's the company's biggest challenge this year and how will this job help overcome it
   - How will I measure my performance so I know I'm having a positive impact on this challenge
-- I wonder what kind of career advice / suggestion you would give to someone like me who is still early in one’s career
+- I wonder what kind of career advice / suggestion you would give to someone like me who is still early in one's career
 - What additional skills or experience do you wish I had that would make me a better fit for this job
 - How's the work schedule for this job
 - What are the next steps in the process

+‍